 Quarterly calibrations and audits of time-integrated sampling equipment were completed at all air monitoring stations.
-Seven stations were calibrated in November and two were calibrated in December.
-One of the remote Pluvio's also underwent a guided accuracy test and passed.
+Twenty-eight calibrations were completed in February and twenty-seven calibrations in March.

 Time-Integrated data can be accessed online at https://wbea.org/data/time-integrated-data-search/ iv.
 Submit time-integrated data with annual data report.